 Read our full ExpressVPN review.

-Another hot contender for the best Android VPN is IPVanish.
-Its Android phone app is now in its third generation and is looking fantastic.
-You can see the load and ping time of each VPN server in the list.
+IPVanish is another solid option for an Android VPN .
+The app lets you see the load and ping time of each VPN server in the list.
 A widget can be installed and resized anywhere on your home screen.
-A dropped VPN connection can be reconnected automatically.
+Dropped VPN connections can be automatically reconnected.
 P2P is allowed.
 OpenVPN UDP and TCP connections are both available along with a “Scramble” obfuscation feature designed to bypass network traffic sensors that detect and block VPNs.

 The Android VPN app is available from Google Play, Amazon App Store, and an APK via direct download.
 The Amazon app is also available on the Fire TV Stick, which makes it great for Kodi users who need a good VPN that’s easy to set up.
 A bonus with IPVanish is it allows up to ten simultaneous connections, which is double the industry standard of five.
 This means you can connect all of your household devices under a single plan.
-Other apps include a Windows VPN client and a MacOS version.
+Apps are also available for Windows, MacOS, and iOS..

 Read our full IPVanish review.